tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

     program out.

 Part of the value in the inter-language transformations is optimizing the program.
-This can mean making it faster, smaller, or more readable.
+This can mean making it faster, smaller, or something else.
 Optimizing requires making changes to the program.
 For example, consider the following piece of code in a made-up IR: